Questions about becoming a home inspector

 Q: What happens after I complete my training with the Canadian Institute of Home Inspectors?

 A: This comes down to where you plan on being a home inspector.
 If you are reside and plan on operating outside of Alberta or British Columbia, you would choose whether you want to start your own company, join an established home inspections company, or purchase a franchise.
-We work with our students to help them get placed with a franchise or an established home inspections company as well as offering some start up guidance during the in class sessions for those that prefer to create their own company.
+We work with our students to help them get placed with a franchise or an established home inspections company as well as offering some start up guidance during the direct training sessions for those that prefer to create their own company.

 If you reside in either Alberta or British Columbia: there are additional requirements in order to become a licensed home Inspector.